 Image Source: Getty / Anwar Hussein

 With his public image tarnished by "Camillagate," Prince Charles agreed to an interview with Jonathan Dimbleby in June 1994.
-He readily admitted that Camilla was his mistress but said they only entered into an extramarital relationship after his marriage to Diana had "irretrievably broken down, us both having tried" in 1986.
+He readily admitted that Camilla was his mistress but said they only entered into an extramarital relationship in 1986 after his marriage to Diana had "irretrievably broken down, us both having tried."
 By January 1995, Camilla had split from husband Andrew Parker Bowles, and in March, their divorce was finalized.